MrVine/encryptor-rsa/README.md

 # Main features

- • very simple to use
+ • Very simple to use

  • PEM-format serialization is supported

  • Tested under Windows XP/7/8/8.1/10

+# Usage
 Usage example you can find inside /main.go file